krmax44/cocy/packages/contently/README.md

 ### `contently.find()`

 Search for files and add them.
-Returns a promise.
+Promise is fulfilled, once all files have been found and transformed by registered plugins.

 ## Events